jayaemekar/systemdesign/docs/DesigningPastebin.md

                     58 * 10KB => 0.6 MB/s
 Although total ingress and egress are not big, we should keep these numbers in mind while designing our service.

-#### Memory estimates:
+**Memory estimates:**
-We can cache some of the hot pastes that are frequently accessed.
-Following the 80-20 rule, meaning 20% of hot pastes generate 80% of traffic, we would like to cache these 20% pastes
+Some of the most frequently accessed hot pastes can be cached.
+We'd like to cache these 20% pastes based on the 80-20 rule, which states that 20% of hot pastes produce 80% of traffic.

-Since we have 5M read requests per day, to cache 20% of these requests, we would need:
+With 5 million read requests per day, caching 20% of these queries would require:

                     0.2 * 5M * 10KB ~= 10 GB

-## 5. System APIs
+### System APIs

-We can have SOAP or REST APIs to expose the functionality of our service.
-Following could be the definitions of the APIs to create/retrieve/delete Pastes:
+To expose the functionality of our service, we can use SOAP or REST APIs.
+The APIs to create/retrieve/delete Pastes could be defined as follows:

-            addPaste(api_dev_key, paste_data, custom_url=None user_name=None, paste_name=None, expire_date=None)
+- addPaste(api_dev_key, paste_data, custom_url=None user_name=None, paste_name=None, expire_date=None)

 **Parameters:**

-1. api_dev_key (string): The API developer key of a registered account.
+1. **api_dev_key (string):** The API developer key of a registered account.
 This will be used to, among other things, throttle users based on their allocated quota.
-2. paste_data (string): Textual data of the paste.
+2. **paste_data (string):** Textual data of the paste.
-3. custom_url (string): Optional custom URL.
+3. **custom_url (string):** Optional custom URL.
-4. user_name (string): Optional user name to be used to generate URL.
+4. **user_name (string):** Optional user name to be used to generate URL.
-5. paste_name (string): Optional name of the paste
+5. **paste_name (string):** Optional name of the paste
-6. expire_date (string): Optional expiration date for the paste.
+6. **expire_date (string):** Optional expiration date for the paste.

 **Returns: (string)**
-A successful insertion returns the URL through which the paste can be accessed, otherwise, it will return an error code.
+A successful insertion will return the URL to which the paste can be accessible; otherwise, an error code will be returned.

-Similarly, we can have retrieve and delete Paste APIs:
+We can also have Paste APIs that retrieve and remove data:

                 getPaste(api_dev_key, api_paste_key)
 Where “api_paste_key” is a string representing the Paste Key of the paste to be retrieved.
 This API will return the textual data of the paste.